swetapanda/testing.github.io/index.md

 My broad research interests include computational game theory, large-scale stochastic planning problems: markov decision processes (MDPs), machine learning, optimization, reinforcement learning, multiagent systems and artificial intelligence.
 My current research is on algorithmic fairness.

 For more information, please see my [CV](https://www.dropbox.com/s/sfvmslymrgmpudt/CV_Sweta_Panda.pdf?dl=0)  and following is a list of my publications.
 You can also reach me via [swetasudha.panda at oracle dot com].

 -  Scalable MDP interdiction using Linear and Neural Networks Function Approximation.
    International Joint Conference on Artificial Intelligence (IJCAI), 2018
 -  Near-Optimal Interdiction of Factored MDPs.
    Conference on Uncertainty in Artificial Intelligence (UAI), 2017
 -  Stackelberg Games for Vaccine Design.
+   International Conference on Autonomous Agents and Multiagent Systems (AAMAS), 2015
+-  Designing Vaccines that are Robust to Virus Escape Association for the Advancement of Artificial Intelligence (AAAI), 2015
+-  Robust Optic Nerve Segmentation on Clinically Acquired CT SPIE Medical Imaging Conference, 2014
+-  Regression Forest Region Recognition enhances Multi-atlas Spleen Labeling.
+   Challenge Workshop on Segmentation: Algorithms, Theory and Applications (SATA), 2013
+-

 ---